xu-yuan1/openvino-docs/pages/documentation/openvino-plugin-developer-guide/openvino-custom-plugins.rst

 .. rubric::

-The importing network mechanism allows to import a previously exported backend specific graph and wrap it using an :ref:`ExecutableNetwork <doxid-openvino_docs_ie_plugin_dg_executable_network>` object.
+The importing network mechanism allows to import a previously exported backend specific graph and wrap it using an :ref:`ExecutableNetwork <executable_network_functionality>` object.
 This functionality is useful if backend specific graph compilation takes significant time and/or cannot be done on a target host device due to other reasons.

 During export of backend specific graph using ``ExecutableNetwork::Export``, a plugin may export any type of information it needs to import a compiled graph properly and check its correctness.
 For example, the export information may include:

 * Compilation options (state of ``Plugin::_cfg`` structure)